WalletScrutiny/WalletScrutinyCom/_hardware/seedsigner.md

 We might miss something here and might give it an actual try at some point but for now we go with our educated guess that this product is **not verifiable**.

-If you want to use this product, do not trust the binary download.
-Go with the "Manual Installation Instructions" instead!
+If you want to use thhttps://snort.social/p/npub17tyke9lkgxd98ruyeul6wt3pj3s9uxzgp9hxu5tsenjmweue6sqq4y3mglis product, do not trust the binary download.
+Go with the
+"Manual Installation Instructions" instead!

 We had a little